 - Bad with the Bone/Improvised Weapon: Darren to the Mook's neck.

 - Catastrophic Countdown: Once the game is over the Big Bad will blow the stadium.
-When the game is tied up, the Big Bad decides the extra time is fair.

-- CPR (Clean, Pretty, Reliable): Averted - it's actually pretty surprising that once they get Darren off of the little girl in the beginning, they just stare at her body and don't do CPR.
+- CPR: Clean, Pretty, Reliable: Averted - it's actually pretty surprising that once they get Darren off of the little girl in the beginning, they just stare at her body and don't do CPR.
 Even in this situation any EMT or firefighter worth their chops would be all over that girl searching for any small spark of life left to work with.

-- Die Hard on an X: Die Hard at a Hockey Playoff.
+- "Die Hard" on an X: Die Hard at an ice hockey game.

-- Full Body Disguise: Darren dresses like a Penguins Goalie and goes out on the ice, sits next to and gets greeted by the team, plays goalie well, and no one notices that it's him and not the actual goalie.
+- Full-Body Disguise: Darren dresses like a Penguins Goalie and goes out on the ice, sits next to and gets greeted by the team, plays goalie well, and no one notices that it's him and not the actual goalie.
 Not the other players, not the coach, not the audience... but for some reason the Mooks across the stadium recognize him, and his son way up in the nosebleed seats (though the only way the son recognized him was via their Secret Handshake).

 - No OSHA Compliance: Not a single usher is checking the seats to make sure everyone evacuated safely nor noticed a child sitting by himself in the stadium that everyone just evacuated due to an explosion.
 McCord, being the fire marshal on duty, is sure to include this in his report.

 - Shirtless Scene: The locker room, full of big burly hockey players.

-- Short Lived Aerial Escape: Darren shoots out the pilot and the Big Bad does a LONG Big "NO!" as the helicopter slowly crashes tail-first into the skating ring below in an orange fireball.
+- Short-Lived Aerial Escape: Darren shoots out the pilot and the Big Bad does a LONG Big "NO!" as the helicopter slowly crashes tail-first into the skating ring below in an orange fireball.